Home Insurance Cost: Average Rates by State & How to Save Money in 2026

 Pincher's Pro Tip

 The good news?
-Premium growth has slowed from its peak — the 18% year-over-year jump seen in 2023–2024 moderated to 8.5% in 2025.
+Premium growth has slowed from its peak.
+The 12% year-over-year jump in 2025 is expected to moderate to roughly 4% in 2026, according to Insurify.
 But premiums remain at historically high levels, making cost-reduction strategies more important than ever.
-Learn about flood insurance coverage, which is typically excluded from standard policies and often overlooked when budgeting total protection costs.
+For homeowners facing affordability issues, read our guide on the home insurance affordability crisis for additional options.
+Flood insurance is also typically excluded from standard policies, so review our guide on flood insurance coverage when budgeting total protection costs.

 Smart Savings Made Simple!